Paola Bassanese is a freelance author and writer specialising in food, lifestyle and entertainment.

-Finding the “perfect” jobs website for freelance/remote work is probably impossible, because most websites will have their pros and cons.
+Finding the “perfect” job website for freelance/remote work is probably impossible because most websites will have their pros and cons.

-It is likely that you find reputable companies on the site, from established businesses to education institutions.
+It is likely that you find reputable companies on the site, from established businesses to educational institutions.

-Indeed may have some issues, but as a popular jobs site, it is a useful source for remote jobs, alongside other websites.
+Indeed may have some issues, but as a popular job site, it is a useful source for remote jobs, alongside other websites.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.